wish-wg/resources/README.md

 # Resources Repo

-A repo for WHIP-related items.
+A repo for WISH-related items.